 She holds degrees from The Cooper Union School of Art, Brooklyn College/SUNY and New York University.
 Was a member of National Endowment for the Arts Research Center/NYU, was NYS DeveloperDemonstrator of the federally funded Reading Improvement Through Art(RITA)edited UCAEA’s quarterly newsletter.

 Hayley Ferber has worked in the field of art education for the past 10 years.
 With a BS in Studio Art from New York University and an MAT in Art & Design Education from the Rhode Island School of Design, her background and artistic practices are extensive and varied.
 Hayley began painting at the age of 8 and was extremely inspired by her private art teacher, June Jermyn whose footsteps she eventually followed into art education.
-She has worked in public and charter elementary schools and is currently employed at Little Missionary’s Day Nursery, a progressive non-profit nursery school in the East Village where she holds multiple roles as assistant to the director, art teacher and head of after school.
+She has worked in public, charter and private elementary schools and is currently freelance teaching in partnership with a variety of organizations.
 In her personal artistic work Hayley creates mixed media collages combining painting, drawing, digital photography, printmaking and embroidery.